Husain Ahmad Madani

-Hussain Ahmad Madani (حسین احمد مدنی; 6 October 1879 – 5 December 1957) was an Indian Islamic scholar, serving as the principal of Darul Uloom Deoband in Uttar Pradesh.
+Husain Ahmad Madani (حسین احمد مدنی; 6 October 1879 – 5 December 1957) was an Indian Islamic scholar, serving as the principal of Darul Uloom Deoband in Uttar Pradesh.
 He was among the first recipients of the civilian honour of Padma Bhushan in 1954.

 Madani played a key role in cementing the Congress-Khilafat Pact in the 1920s and "Through a series of lectures and pamphlets during the 1920s and 1930s, Madani prepared the ground for the cooperation of the Indian Ulama with the Indian National Congress."

 His work Muttahida Qaumiyat Aur Islam was published in 1938 and advocated for a united country, in opposition to the partition of India.

 Early life and ancestry

 Hussain Ahmad Madani was born in Uttar Pradesh in a small town named Bangarmau in district Unnao.
 When he was born his father worked as a teacher in Bangarmau.
 His family was originally from Tanda in district Ambedkar Nagar.
 His father's name was Sayyid Habibullah, who was a descendant of the Islamic prophet Muhammad through Husayn ibn Ali down 35 generations.
 Husayn's 16th generation down descendant Sayyid Nurul Haq was given 24 villages in Tanda by the Emperor of Delhi.
 Eventually through time, some of this land was inherited by Sayyid Habibullah (thirteen villages as of 1757).